 The Department of Sociology/Criminal Justice also administers the Criminal Justice major.

 Courses for Sociology are listed under the prefixes SOC, GERO and S/CJ.
-For more information on these courses, visit our Sociology Department Courses and Criminal Justice Courses pages.
-For more informationand all courses offered, visit our Course Descriptions page.
+For more information, visit our Course Descriptions page.

 For more information about the Sociology/Criminal Justice department, visit its website.